 Top section shows the main thoroughfare of North Point Shopping Centre, which opens out from the pawn brokers on one side and Nose space on other.
 The pawn brokers displays a selection of jewellery, bits of tech (iPads, phones, etc.) and posters in the window stating that they buy gold for cash.

-The centre is busy with people doing their shopping – an elderly couple, someone in their 60’s in mobility scooter, chavvy mums pushing buggies with young children, a North Point security guard, etc.
+The centre is busy with people doing their shopping – an elderly couple, someone in their 60’s in mobility scooter, mums pushing buggies with young children, a North Point security guard, etc.

-A woman in her mid-late twenties, wearing gold jewellery and dressed casually (perhaps also a bit chavvy) leans against the front of the pawn brokers staring across at the Nose space.
+A woman in her mid-late twenties, wearing gold jewellery and dressed casually leans against the front of the pawn brokers staring across at the Nose space.
 She puffs on a vape stick and looks bored/sceptical/disinterested.

 Across the way is the Gold Nose of Green Ginger (to make this clear the wording ‘Gold Nose of Green Ginger’ could be displayed across the entrance to the space, though it wasn’t in reality).
 There are a few people in the space chatting with the costumed staff, looking around the space, looking at the Nose with great interest, some holding/reading yellow pamphlets.
 The staff (maximum of 3) are cheery and proud, showing their customers around.
 The customers look interested/bemused/aghast/some sceptical.
 The Nose can be seen behind its magnifying glass – perhaps its gold is sparkling and eye catching.